The Gift That Unwrapped the Truth

 “You overreacted,” she said coldly.
 “You ruined Family Day.”

-That evening, I sat in the kitchen with my mom, chamomile tea in hand, staring at the backyard where I used to braid doll hair and dream of fairy-tale love.
+That evening, I sat at my mom’s kitchen table, chamomile tea warming my hands, staring out at the backyard where I once braided doll hair and dreamed of fairy-tale love.

 They did.

-I just finally stopped trying to belong somewhere I never should’ve been.
+I just finally stopped trying to belong somewhere I was never meant to stay.

 My phone buzzed with texts and missed calls.
 I didn’t respond.
 I wasn’t angry anymore.